DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/plugin_dev_guide.md

 Options:
   --output TEXT      The location to output generated plugin code.
-  --no-prompt        Informs gen-plugin to execute without asking the user to
+  --no-prompt        Instructs the generator to execute without asking the user to
                      confirm output paths.
-  --force-overwrite  Informs generator to backup and overwrite all existing
+  --force-overwrite  Instructs the generator to backup and overwrite all existing
                      files regardless of template definition.
-  --evaluate         Informs generator to only write evaluation files with no
+  --evaluate         Instructs the generator to only write evaluation files with no
                      impact to existing files.
   -h, --help         Show this message and exit.
 ```
+*Note:  AaC generation attempts to be non-distructive.
+Each generation template definition recognized what output should be fully generated and what may be user modified.
+If any file is being generated where an existing file already exists, the generator will create a backup of the original prior to writing the new file.
+If a user modifiable file is to be generated but already exists, the new file will be created as an evaluation file for the user to consider without impacting the existing file.
+Generator commends can adjust this behavior using `--force-overwrite` and `--evaluate` flags.*

 This will create a project structure that looks like this: